 -

-Rust’s type system doesn’t catch all data races, but types that truly can’t be shared between threads without synchronization won’t compile.
+To be fair, Rust’s type system doesn’t catch all data races, but types that truly can’t be shared between threads without synchronization won’t compile.
 You can still have logic bugs in your synchronization, but you won’t have the kind of “oh no, I forgot to lock this” that often leads to silent data corruption. ↩